-I'm a rising senior and I'm starting to think about filling out the Common App, so I have two questions.
+I'm a HS senior and I'm starting to think about filling out the Common App, so I have two questions.
 First, do I need to fill out all of the extracurricular slots?
 I only did four extracurriculars (ECs) but there are 10 available.
 I am applying to some top-20 schools so I don't want to hurt my chances by not doing enough ECs.
 Second, I don't have anything interesting to write about for the essays.
 Most other students I know have traveled or had surgery or something interesting and I'm just sitting home doing nothing.
 Is a boring life ok to write about in essays?

 "The Dean" knows that it can be daunting for students in your shoes to hear about classmates who are deciding which of their 27 extracurricular activities they can squeeze onto the Common App or how many of their exciting travels — or tragedies — are essay-worthy.
 However, you're actually in good shape — perhaps even in better shape than they are.